nus-cs2103-AY2324S1/ip/docs/README.md

 - In the **TUI**, this exits the program.
 You can use your terminal scrollback if you need to refer to the transcript.

 ## Command Summary

+A summary of all commands is accessible via the `help` command within Todoify.
+A copy is reproduced here:

 - `todo`
     - Adds a todo with the given title.